tharrington923/rCheckUp/README.md

 # Project

 The goal of this project is to build a predictive model to forecast how the number of engaged users who are active in a specific subreddit will change.

-Motivating the Definition of Engaged Users
+# Motivating the Definition of Engaged Users

 The graph below shows the number of users as a function of the minimum number of days that they either post or comment in January 2013.
-For a given X, the number of users includes all users that produce content on X or more days.
+For a given number of days N, the number of users includes all users that produce content on N or more days.
 This is represented in the plot by the shaded orange area under the curve.
 The horizontal grey line represents 10% of the number of users who post or comment on one day.

 ![](https://github.com/tharrington923/rCheckUp/blob/master/website/rcheckup/static/images/engaged_users.png)